libsdl-org/sdlwiki/SDL3/SDL12MigrationGuide.md

 SDL_JoystickID myID = SDL_GetJoystickInstanceID(myOpenedStick);
 ```

 And compare the joystick events' `which` field against `myID`.
-If you aren't using the event queue for joysticks, [SDL_GetJoystickAxis](SDL_GetJoystickAxis)() and friends work just like SDL 1.2.
+If you aren't using the event queue for joysticks, [SDL_GetJoystickAxis](SDL_GetJoystickAxis)() and friends work just like SDL 1.2, with slightly different names.

 You should also check out the new [Gamepad API](CategoryGamepad) too, because it's cool, and maybe you did a lot of tap dancing with the 1.2 API that this new code would solve more cleanly.
 You can find it in SDL_gamepad.h.
-The Game Controller API integrates really nicely with Steam Big Picture Mode: you get automatic configuration of most controllers, and a nice UI if you have to manually configure it.
-In either case, Steam passes this configuration on to your SDL application.

 ### Threads